-If your yard has random discolored patches, or leaves on your trees look like something attacked them with a scissors, chances are you can point the finger at Japanese beetles.
+If your grass has random discolored patches, or leaves on your trees look like something attacked them with a scissors, chances are you can blame Japanese beetles.

-In the past five years, this invasive pest has rampaged into Lake County, southeast WI and northern IL.
+In the past five years, this hungry pest has rampaged into Lake County, southeast WI and northern IL.
 Japanese beetles eat on more than 300 plants.
 Rose bushes and grape vines are among their main delicacies.

 Japanese beetles are about a half-inch in length.
 Their metallic-green bodies are partly covered by bronze-colored wings.
-They attack devour trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
-The bugs consume only the material between the veins.
+They attack feast on trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
+The bugs eat only the material between the veins.

 Japanese beetles are the most far-ranging turf-grass pest in the U.S. - including Lake County.
-Adults bore into grass to lay eggs.
-The hatched grubs in the lawn destroy the roots of grasses and other plants.
+Adults dig into grass to lay eggs.
+The hatched grubs in the lawn eat the roots of grasses and other plants.
 Brown tracks or large spots result.

-If these visions sound familiar, you just want to know how to get rid of Japanese beetles.
-Grub control application can be used on the larvae.
+If these scenarios sound familiar, you just want to know how to get rid of Japanese beetles.
+Grub control pesticide can be used on the larvae.
 Spraying is the only means of adult Japanese beetle control for your Lake County home.

-Ready to attack the Japanese beatles before they devour your trees and foliage?
+Ready to go after the Japanese beatles before they devour your trees and foliage?
 Schedule an appointment to virtually rid your yard of Japanese beetles.
 Better yet, save money with our Japanese beetle protection package.